jacius/proto-slots/README.md

   provided for the :test and :key args are used to check whether items match, a la the standard #'union function.

-  The :reader arg takes precedence over the :accessor arg for the purpose of naming the reader method.
   If :reader is explicitly nil, no reader method will be defined.

-* :own-reader [default: nil]

-  Name for the method to read the direct value of the slot, without checking inheritance.
-If the slot is unbound, this method signals a unbound-slot error, just like a standard reader.
-If :own-reader is nil (the default), no own-reader method will be defined.

-* :writer [default: (setf {the value of :accessor})]

-  Name for the method to write (i.e. setf) the value of the slot.
-The new value must be a list, or things will break later on.
-This method affects only the object it's called on, it never affects the base object.

-  The :writer arg takes precedence over the :accessor arg for the purpose of naming the writer method.
-If :writer is explicitly nil, no writer method will be defined.

 * :test [default: #'eql]

-  A function used (together with :key) to test for matches.
+  An existing function used (together with :key) to test for matches.
   It has the same semantics as the :test keyword arg to the standard functions #'find, #'union, etc.

   In :reader, it is used to compare two items to check whether an